11 signs you were a horsey child in the 90s - Horse & Hound

 1. Mary King’s Riding Star game was more time-consuming than looking after your real-life pony

 Mary King’s Riding Star computer game promised to turn you into a “world champion”.
-But it wasn’t easy.
+But it wasn‘t easy.
 There was a lot of (virtual) grooming and feeding to be done before you reached those lofty heights.
-It’s good to know that for just £2.90 it can still be yours from Amazon.
+It’s good to know that for just a few pounds it can still be yours from Amazon.

 2. The Saddle Club books dominated your bookshelf

 You had so many Saddle Club books — largely given to you by non-horsey relations who were chuffed to find an equestrian-related present — that there was no hope of getting through them all.
 Did they do bulk offers?
-No one ever had just one…
+No-one ever had just one…

 3. Dandy brush polo necks were how you rolled